 Although not nearly as well known, St. Ulrich, a bishop, had argued from scripture and common sense four centuries earlier than St. Bernard that the only way to purify the church from the worst excesses of celibacy was to permit priests to marry.

 According to the February 1999 issue of U.S. Catholic Magazine, eighty percent of its readers who responded to a survey agreed that mandatory celibacy or Catholic priests should be abolished.

-According to John Horan, also writing in the same issue of the U.S. Catholic Magazine, "For the first twelve centuries of church practice, thirty-nine popes were married in addition to many priests and bishops.
+According to John Horan, also writing in the same issue of the U.S. Catholic Magazine, "For the first twelve centuries of church practice, thirty-nine popes were married, in addition to many priests and bishops.
 Three popes (Anastasius I, St. Hormidas, and Sergius III) produced pope sons of their own, two of whom went on to be declared saints (St. Innocent I and St. Silverius)."
-Mr. Horan also indicates in his article that it was Pope Gregory VI in the eleventh century who required pledges of celibacy prior to ordination and that this pope was accredited with stating as a reason "the Church cannot escape from the clutches of the laity unless priests first escape the clutches of their wives."
+Mr. Horan also indicates in his article that it was Pope Gregory VI in the eleventh century who required pledges of celibacy prior to ordination and that this pope was credited with stating as a reason "the Church cannot escape from the clutches of the laity unless priests first escape the clutches of their wives."

 [ as quoted in The Catholic Challenge: A Question of Conscience, pp 167-168]

 If you can believe the Bible, then "the LORD God" felt the same way, as he said, "It is not good that the man should be alone; I will make him a helper as his partner." [ Genesis 2:18 ]

 In 1957, a young Mike Wallace did a lengthy interview with Margaret Sanger on the issue of birth-control, in which he represented the Catholic Church's position against it as well as any Vatican Curia member would have done.